Jarvis Island: Birds

-Jarvis Island once held some of the largest seabird breeding colonies in the tropical ocean, but guano mining and the introduction of rodents have ruined much of the island's native wildlife.
-Just eight breeding species were recorded in 1982, compared to thirteen in 1996, and fourteen species in 2004.
-The Polynesian storm petrel had made its return after over 40 years absent from Jarvis Island, and the number of Brown noddies multiplied from just a few birds in 1982 to nearly 10,000.
-Just twelve Gray-backed terns were recorded in 1982, but by 2004, over 200 nests were found on there.
+Jarvis Island once held some of the largest seabird breeding colonies in the tropical ocean.
+Still, guano mining and the introduction of rodents have ruined much of the island's native wildlife.
+Eight breeding species were recorded in 1982, compared to thirteen in 1996 and fourteen in 2004.
+The Polynesian storm petrel had made its return after over 40 years of absence from Jarvis Island, and the number of brown noddies multiplied from just a few birds in 1982 to nearly 10,000.
+Just twelve spectacled terns were recorded in 1982, but by 2004, over 200 nests were found there.
 The island, with its surrounding marine waters, has been recognized as an Important Bird Area (IBA) by BirdLife International because it supports colonies of lesser frigatebirds, brown and masked boobies, red-tailed tropicbirds, Polynesian storm petrels, blue noddies and sooty terns, as well as serving as a migratory stopover for bristle-thighed curlews.

 History

 Prehistory

-Jarvis Island is unlikely to have hosted permanent human occupation prior to its use for guano mining.
+Jarvis Island is unlikely to have hosted permanent human occupation before its use for guano mining.
 However, it is possible the island was utilized as a waypoint or stopover island by Polynesian voyagers.
-The remoteness of the island and a lack of freshwater resources have prevented large scale archaeological survey from taking place.
+The remoteness of the island and a lack of freshwater resources have prevented large-scale archaeological surveys from taking place.

 Discovery

 The island's first known sighting by the British on August 21, 1821, by the British ship Eliza Francis (or Eliza Frances) owned by Edward, Thomas and William Jarvis and commanded by Captain Brown.
-The island was visited by whaling vessels till the 1870s.
+The island was visited by whaling vessels until the 1870s.

 The U.S. Exploring Expedition surveyed the island in 1841.
 In March 1857 the island was claimed for the United States under the Guano Islands Act and formally annexed on February 27, 1858.